 You will need to report your foreign rental income and expenses in USD.
 The IRS has no official exchange rate.
 In general, use the exchange rate prevailing (i.e., the spot rate) when you receive the property, made any capital improvements, and sold the property.
 The IRS’ website has more information about Foreign Currency and Currency Exchange Rates and Yearly Average Currency Exchange Rates.

 If you are required to pay foreign income taxes (or capital gains taxes on a foreign rental property sale), you may be able to offset any US income taxes paid on this foreign-sourced income with a Foreign Tax Credit to prevent this real estate income being subject to double taxation.

 You may have an FBAR reporting requirement if you set up a foreign bank account for receiving income and paying expenses related to the foreign rental property.
 Additionally, even though foreign real estate is not considered a foreign financial asset required to be reported on Form 8938, if the foreign rental is held through a foreign entity such as a foreign corporation, partnership, or trust, then your interest in the foreign entity is a specified foreign financial asset that might be reportable on Form 8938.

 Do You Need Help With Your US/Foreign Rental Property?

 Have you downloaded our free guide yet?
-That is a great first step to getting your questions answered.
-But, if you have specific questions about how foreign property ownership will affect your US tax filings, or if you would like help completing your US expat tax return, please contact us.
+That is a great first step to getting your questions answered about real estate and more.
+But, if you have specific questions about how foreign property ownership will affect your US tax filings, or if you would like help completing your US expat tax return or with foreign rental income, please contact us.